 We follow in the footsteps of Professor Otto Lidenbrock...

 “It’s a good thing you’re going underground,” our bus driver calls out as his windshield wipers work furiously to bat away the rain.
 I watch the drops race across my window, blurring the moss-covered lava field that surrounds us.
 We are headed thirty minutes southeast of Reykjavík, with the intent of entering the chamber of a dormant volcano that erupted 4,000 years ago.
+We are about to go into the abyss.

 In Jules Verne’s fantastical novel, the Snæfellsjökull volcano is an entry point to the centre of the Earth.
 But in the real Iceland, Þríhnúkagígur is the only volcano where dreams of descent can be realised, and only since the summer of 2012 has it been accessible to the general public—nearly 150 years since Verne first took readers into the abyss of the Icelandic netherworld.